User8240/weather-forecast/README.md

 * _Fork project to your own GitHub repository_
 * _Clone that repository to your desktop_
 * _Run `$npm install` in root directory to receive all dependencies_
-* _Create folder called "dist" in root directory of this project_
 * _Create file called ".env" in root directory of this project_
 * _Generate your own API key from https://home.openweathermap.org/api_keys_
 * _In "./.env" file, type "API_KEY=" then paste in your API key after the "="_
-* To view website:
+* To bundle & view website:
 * _Run `$ npm run build`_
 * _Run `$npm run start` or open a live server on "./dist/index.html"_